Ap3rtur3/vue-event-registry/README.md

 Both event registries provide following functions:

 #### on(event, handler)
-Registers event handler and returns function to unregister it
+Registers event handler for custom events and returns function to unregister it
 * event: Name of event _(Type: String)_
 * handler: Event handler _(Type: Function)_

+#### native(event, handler, target)
+Registers event handler for native events and returns function to unregister it
+* event: Name of event _(Type: String)_
+* handler: Event handler _(Type: Function)_
+* target: Optional html element as event target _(Type: DOMElement, Default: window)_

+**Note:** Use `document.dispatchEvent()` to emit registered events.
+If the event target should get removed from the DOM, then its event handlers get removed as well.

 #### emit(event, ...args)
 Emits event, executes registered handlers and returns array of executed handlers